BertrandSim/evolution-mail-custom-shortcuts/README.md

 # Custom Keyboard Shortcuts for Gnome Evolution Mail Client

 If currently running, quit Evolution before making changes.
-Even after quitting the application, Eolution processes continue to run in the background.
+Even after quitting the application, Evolution processes continue to run in the background.
 The following command-line may be used to list and kill the Evolution processes:

 `user@linux:~$ kill $(ps aux | grep '[e]volution' | awk '{print $2}')`